 Participatory Action Research Trainer

 Gioel is in continual pursuit of connection with others.
 She spends a lot of time thinking about deepening relationships across cultures and sectors.
-As the Director of Research at Recrear, she loves finding creative and meaningful ways to learn from young people and practitioners.
-Recrear’s projects have taken her from Cuba to Bangladesh, Malawi and beyond.
+In 2010 she co-founded Recrear.
+Recrear’s projects have taken Gioel to learn from young people and practitioners from Ecuador to Bangladesh, to Malawi and beyond.

 - A workshop space

-- Two weeks food and lodging at the jeanne Sauvé Fundation in Montreal
+- Two weeks food and lodging at the Salsipuedes house in Medellín

-- A personal development course facilitated by world-renowned Theatre of the Oppressed parctitioner: Hector Aristizabal
+- A personal development course facilitated by practitioners from El Juego Consciente

 - Training in Participatory Action Research by Recrear’s experienced international trainers/researchers

-- Intensive workshops and lectures led by subject experts, and program relevant cultural activities
+- Intensive workshops and lectures led by subject experts, and program relevant project visits in the city

 By becoming an institutional partner you receive: